-- 1.1 This award is the Passenger Vehicle Transportation Award 2014. - 1.2 This award supersedes the Passenger Vehicle Transportation Award 2010 but this does not affect any right, privilege, obligation or liability that a person acquired, accrued or incurred under the superseded award. - 1.3 Schedule G-Definitions sets out definitions that apply in this award. - 1.4 The monetary obligations imposed on employers by this award may be absorbed into overaward payments.
+- 1.1 This award is the Passenger Vehicle Transportation Award 20142015. - 1.2 amended in accordance with para [11] [2014] FWCFB 9412 and para [8] of [2015] FWCFB 4658 - This award supersedes the Passenger Vehicle Transportation Award 2010 but this This modern award, as varied, commenced operation on 1 January 2010. - A variation to this award does not affect any right, privilege, obligation or liability that a person acquired, accrued or incurred under the superseded award as it existed prior to that variation. - 1.4 Schedule G-Definitions sets out definitions that apply in this award. - 1.4 deleted in accordance with para [74] [2015] FWCFB 6656 - 1.4 The monetary obligations imposed on employers by this award may be absorbed into overaward payments.
 Nothing in this award requires an employer to maintain or increase any overaward payment.